(0 | 0 Reviews)

 Tips & Secrets

-• Using coarse gram flour (Karkara Besan) is mandatory for achieving the most professional-grade authentic porous and spongy texture.
+• Using coarse gram flour (Karkara Besan) is mandatory for achieving the most authentic porous and spongy texture.

-• Ensuring the batter is whisked thoroughly after adding soda provides the absolute secret to achieving superior professional-grade light-weight gota.
+• Ensuring the batter is whisked thoroughly after adding soda provides the absolute secret to achieving superior light-weight gota.

 Nutritional Information(Per 4 pieces (120g))